junyiwo/Zeus/README.md

 2. Download Microsoft Visual Studio.

 The major code is included in the folder "zeus".
-After buiding the project, jump to the
+They are mainly for video stitching.
+After buiding the project, first, open the command prompt second, redirect the path to the executed file "X:\..\Release" (X is the disk name) third, execute the command "project_name.exe --input_dir_base ..\..\ --rig_spec rig_spec_try.xml --image_input image_input.xml --out_file out_stitched.jpg"

 For the server,